Skip to primary navigation Skip to content Skip to footer

 • Park Entrance Fees are not included, you will have to purchase tickets in order to enter the Park.
 Here is the website to purchase them online: Park Entrance Fee Link.

 Join your instructor, Anthony Sleiman, for an unforgettable overnight photography workshop at Cape Sable, one of the most secluded destinations in Everglades National Park.
-Designed for a small group of only five participants, this program offers a rare opportunity to photograph the Milky Way, star trails, and long exposures in a place few ever get to experience.
+Curated for a small group of only five participants, this workshop offers a rare opportunity to photograph the Geminids meteor shower, along with the Milky Way, in a place few ever get to experience.

-Your experience begins one week before the trip with an online preparation class, where Anthony will guide you through what to expect, review essential gear and camera settings, and answer any questions to ensure you’re ready for your field adventure.
+Your experience begins one week before the trip with an online preparation class, where Anthony will guide you through what to expect, review essential gear, camera basics, and answer any questions to ensure you’re ready for your field adventure.

 At dawn, participants will photograph the sunrise over the Florida Bay with opportunities of spotting and photographing wildlife, practice landscape compositions, and explore the subtle light of early morning before returning to Flamingo.